nightscout/nightscout.github.io/docs/nightscout/new_user.md

 !!! warning "If you previously forked cgm-remote-monitor before reaching this step, you should delete the existing cgm-remote-monitor repository before proceeding"
     Delete your current cgm-remote-monitor fork using [Step 1 of this guide (ONLY STEP1!)](../../update/redeploy/#step-1-cleanup-github). </br>

-- You should now have three pages opened in your browser: Heroku, Atlas and Github, make sur each one is logged in (i.e. not asking you to login) before you continue.
+- You should now have 3 pages opened in your browser: Heroku, Atlas, and Github.
+Make sure you are logged-in on each one (i.e. not asking you to login) before you continue.

 - Click this link [https://github.com/nightscout/cgm-remote-monitor](https://github.com/nightscout/cgm-remote-monitor), a new GitHub page will open.
 Click on `Fork`